ltrii/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?

-To maintain a "session" of data (like being logged in) and information of what can be allowed during that session
+To maintain a "session" of data (like being logged in) and information of what can be allowed during that session.
+This can help keep a user authenticated for a certain amount of time.

 1. What does bcrypt do to help us store passwords in a secure manner.

-Hashes passwords using a cryptographic alg
+Hashes passwords using a cryptographic algorithm

 1. What does bcrypt do to slow down attackers?

 Hashes the password multiple times

 1. What are the three parts of the JSON Web Token?

+the Header, Payload, and Signature.